 Features 19 trails and four terrain parks, plus snow tubing and snowbiking.
 Beginner, intermediate, and advanced lessons for kids and adults, as well as lessons for ages 3-5.
-On weekends and holidays, you can take the Metro-North train to Bridgeport where a free shuttle will take you to the mountain.
-Ticket includes an 8-hour flex time park pass or a 4-hour tubing pass.
+You can take the Metro-North train to Bridgeport.

 126 Ratlum Road, New Hartford

 Has 16 trails, two terrain parks, and night skiing.
-15 out of the 16 trails lighted for night skiing.
-New expert trail opening this 2014-2015 season.
-Group ski lessons for ages 4 and older; snowboarding lessons for ages 7 and older.
+Group ski lessons for ages 3 and older; snowboarding lessons for ages 7 and older.
 Registration required for private lessons.

 Woodbury Ski Area